 ITO Thickness 100 nm

-The exploded diagram below illustrates the layers typically used with the evaporation-free OFET substrates.
 The substrates contain pre-patterned ITO source-drain contacts onto which the semiconductor is deposited before a gate insulator is spun on top and finally the gate material finishes the device.
-All of these layers can be deposited from solution, meaning no evaporation shadow masks are required.
-However, we stock active area masks, gate masks and gate insulator masks, for when vacuum deposition is required.
+All of these layers can be deposited from solution, including the gate using a synthetic metal (such as PEDOT:PSS), meaning no evaporation shadow masks are required.
+It is possible to make fully-functioning OFETs by solution processing alone, eliminating vacuum evaporation processes.

 Solution processed OFET substrate system schematic

-The pre-patterned OFET substrates consist of interdigitated ITO fingers to act as the source-drain electrodes, and have overall channel dimensions of 30 mm x 50 μm.
-These relatively large channels work to minimize contact effects, so it is less important to match the energy levels of the organic semiconductor and contacts.
+The pre-patterned OFET substrates consist of interdigitated ITO fingers to act as the source-drain electrodes.
+The relatively large channel sizes work to minimize contact effects, so it is less important to match the energy levels of the organic semiconductor and contacts.
 As such, the intrinsic Poole Frenkel limited mobility of a material can be more easily assessed independent of the HOMO level.
 The 30 mm channel width also has the additional benefit of producing larger currents, making testing and measurement quicker and requiring less sensitive (and less expensive) equipment.

 Return to the top